SWFC Shanghai: Robertson's Structural Triumph Over Crisis and Wind

 Wind Resistance 50m trapezoidal aperture (Vortex shedding mitigation)

-Life Safety 8 pressurized refuge floors (Evacuation levels)
+Life Safety 8 airtight refuge floors (Emergency evacuation levels)

 Shanghai World Financial Center - Vertical perspective of the mega-braced facade and aerodynamic profile